Toyota heading to moon with cruiser, robotic arms, dreams

 Gitai Chief Executive Sho Nakanose said he felt the challenge of blasting off into space has basically been met but working in space entails big costs and hazards for astronauts.
 That’s where robots would come in handy, he said.

 Since its founding in the 1930s, Toyota has fretted about losing a core business because of changing times.
 It has ventured into housing, boats, jets and robots.
-Its net-connected sustainable living quarters near Mount Fuji, called Woven City, are set to open later this year.
+Its net-connected sustainable living quarters near Mount Fuji, called Woven City, where construction is starting this year.

 Japanese fascination with the moon has been growing.